rekpero/prescryp-lance-patient/README.md

 **Tools**: Android Studio, Sublime

+## Features

+This app is built on Android Native (Java) which has various features:

+- Authentication is done with simple phone number and OTP using firebase authentication.
+- Store data in Firebase Realtime Database.
+- Can track ambulance location in realtime and provide insights like distance and time taken for the ambulance to reach the location.
+- Also have feature like routing and slick animation for realtime tracking of ambulance in realtime.
+- Can view all the previous bookings with all detail regarding the trip.
+- Can calculate price for ambulance depending on the source and destination location distance.
+- Great UI similar to OLA/Uber.
+- Have used various apis related to google map sdk like geolocation, geocoding, routing, gps.

 ## Other Modules

 This app is depended on another module which takes care of ambulance system and realtime location tracker.
 The Github link to that app: